saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 Now we are ready to start writing the code for your first test.
 Create a new project directory called **SeleniumJava** (in your main project directory on your computer), and inside create the directory **java**.
 This is a default folder that Maven will know to look for.

 Inside of your Java file create a package with your company name.
-Mine is named **companyname.** Inside of that create a file called **TestLogin.java**.
+This example is named **companyname.** Inside of that create a file called **TestLogin.java**.

 <img src="assets/2.05N.png" alt="Directory Structure" width="350"/>